Reduction to master integrals via intersection numbers and polynomial expansions

 \section{Dual integrals and analytic regulators}

 As explained in subsection~\ref{subsec:applic-fi}, one of the drawbacks of the application of intersection theory to Feynman integrals is the need of introducing \emph{analytic regulators} $\rho_j$ for each integration variable $z_i$ that may appear as a denominator for $\ph_R$ or $\ph_L$.
 However, since we are interested in computing intersection numbers for the purpose of reducing Feynman integrals~$\ph_{R}$ to master integrals, we can exploit the freedom of choice for the dual basis to simplify our problem.
+Indeed, while intersection numbers obviously depend on the dual integrals, the coefficients of the decomposition of a Feynman integral~$|\varphi_R\ra$ are independent of the choice of dual bases.
 In this section we discuss a simple strategy that ``effectively'' removes the explicit dependence on analytic regulators from the calculation, without substantially changing the algorithm for computing intersection numbers.
 An alternative mathematical formalism for choosing dual integrals and dealing with this issue was presented in~\cite{Caron-Huot:2021xqj,Caron-Huot:2021iev}.
-A comparison between the two approaches, as well as an in-depth study of all implications and possible limitations of our new approach, is outside the purposes of this work and is left to future investigations.
+A comparison between the two approaches, as well as an in-depth study of all implications and possible limitations of our new approach, is outside the scope of this work and is left to future investigations.